Not Just Towers: Adding Cat Shelves To Your Walls

 While you could start planning how you want to set up the shelves first, you may actually want to start by seeing what types of shelving is available.
 This can give you some inspiration and keep your expectations realistic as you plan your cat wall.

-What are some things to consider when looking for cat shelves?
-The first is price.
+The first thing to consider is is price.
 Obviously, you need to be able to afford whatever shelves you want to add.
 If your budget is tight, you might be able to get away with floating shelves that are meant for decorations as long as they can hold the weight of your cat (or multiple cats).
 It’s always good to overestimate the weight capacity you’ll need if you’re not sure.
 Ikea shelves can be a great, inexpensive way to add vertical space on a budget.
-Hills has a great guide on making your own cat shelves if you want to learn more.
+Hills has a guide on making your own cat shelves for more ideas.

 Shelf Size

-If you are installing them in a hall, you could consider doing slightly narrower shelves a bit lower (don’t go too narrow though!) and get wider shelves once they are higher than most humans.
-Another choice would be installing a “stairway” of shelves in an area with more room (for example, just outside the hallway) and having it lead up to a higher series of platforms that won’t hit human heads.
-On the other end of the hallway, install another “stairway” leading down.
+If you are installing them in a hall, slightly narrower shelves lower on the wall can help get your cats up to wider shelves are mounted higher than most humans.
+Another choice would be installing a “stairway” of shelves in an area with more room (for example, just outside the hallway) that leads up to shelving that spans the length of the hallway.
+On the other end of the hall, install another “stairway” leading down.

 Mixing Cat Shelves and Human Shelves